 Community in Action

 Community in Action is an initiative identifying and showcasing best strategies and innovations that connect communities to healthy, local food and farming in the Appalachian Grown region.
 ASAP will provide support for these projects and produce case studies in the summer of 2022.
-Projects may span the gamut of the local food and health intersection, including partnerships between farms, farmers markets and healthcare providers to expand food access and nutrition education; workplace or community CSA, local food purchasing, or farmers market incentive programs to compliment health and wellness initiatives; addressing barriers to healthy cooking preparation or restoring a healthy relationship with food.
-For more information, contact Mike McCreary.
+Projects spanned the gamut of the local food and health intersection, including partnerships between farms, farmers markets and healthcare providers to expand food access and nutrition education; workplace or community CSA, local food purchasing, or farmers market incentive programs to compliment health and wellness initiatives; addressing barriers to healthy cooking preparation or restoring a healthy relationship with food.

 Workplace Wellness and Community Supported Agriculture

 ASAP can help employers set up local food and farm-related wellness programs and benefits.
 For instance, with a workplace CSA (Community Supported Agriculture), employees sign on as a group to purchase weekly “shares” of a farm’s harvest.
 The farmer is able to deliver boxes of produce and other farm good directly to your place of business.
 Learn more about workplace CSAs.
 Listen to an episode of “Growing Local” about a workplace CSA and employee wellness program at the City of Asheville.
 For more information about workplace CSAs and other workplace wellness connections, contact Larissa Lopez.

 ASAP partners with community health professionals to produce virtual cooking demos and recipes to help community members shop at farmers markets and get the most out of seasonal products.
 Watch the demos and download recipes for free.